Inspire Students. Elevate Learning. Shape the Future.

 Please read the following Terms and Conditions carefully:

-2. Payment must be made before the event date.
+3. Payment must be made before the accreditation training (Tuesday 20th January 2026).

-4. Notification of cancellation must be received no later than 28 days before an event or you will incur full costs.
+4. Notification of cancellation must be received no later than 28 days before the accreditation training (Tuesday 20th January 2026) or you will incur full costs.

 6. The full fee will be payable for failed attendance.

-7. Infinite Learning reserves the right to cancel any event as a result of insufficient numbers to run the competition or circumstances beyond its control, without incurring liability and will endeavour to give adequate notice.
+7. Infinite Learning reserves the right to cancel the Challenge as a result of insufficient numbers to run the competition or circumstances beyond its control, without incurring liability and will endeavour to give adequate notice.

-8. Infinite Learning is not responsible for associated costs incurred by delegates when booking onto, attending an event or arising from cancellation/postponement.
+8. Infinite Learning is not responsible for associated costs incurred by delegates when booking onto, attending the Challenge, or arising from cancellation/postponement.